metallb/metallb/website/content/tutorial-arp.md

 In this configuration we tell MetalLB to hand out address from the 192.168.1.240/28 range and use
 ARP: `protocol: arp` to do it.
-If you leave out the protocol bit it will default to BGP and things wont work.
+If you leave out the protocol bit it will default to BGP and things will not work.
 Apply this configuration:

 `kubectl apply -f https://raw.githubusercontent.com/google/metallb/master/manifests/example-arp-config-1.yaml`